ecovillage/sometimes/README.md

 Only ready to use for the insanest of all people.

-Copyright 2018 Felix Wolfsteller, licensed under the GPLv3 (see LICENSE file for details).
+Copyright 2018, 2019 Felix Wolfsteller, licensed under the GPLv3 or any later version (see [LICENSE](LICENSE) file for details).

 ## Installation